 To ensure credit standard are constantly challenged and monitored, RateSetter has a Credit Committee that meets weekly, and a monthly credit review at which performance is scrutinised by the heads of Credit, the CFO and the CEO.

 Relying on standard checks or loose diversification strategies isn't enough for us.
 Accuracy is critical to ensure the Provision Fund covers predicted claims as well as current ones.

 In 2013, our Credit Team created a detailed risk grading structure to allow segmented pricing and forecasting based on predicted risk and a 360 degree view of applicants.

-RateSetter borrowers now fall under one of 15 credit grades, each of which carries a specific risk fee that the borrower pays into the Provision Fund to protect lenders.
+RateSetter borrowers now fall under one of 15 credit grades, each of which carries a specific risk fee that the borrower pays into the Provision Fund to protect investors.
 This grading has helped the coverage-to-claim ratio of the fund to grow, despite the expansion of our loan book.